mraggi/discreture/README.md

 ## Combinations find_if and find_all
-Combinations is the most mature part of the library, and the following functions have been implemented:
+Combinations is the most mature part of the library, and some backtracking functions to find a specific combination are implemented:

 ```c++
 #include <iostream>